crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 No one really knows when football in itself emerged, but when it did, it likely wasn’t understood as the specialist activity “football”, as we would it recognise today.
 It therefore follows, and anthropological evidence suggests, that there would have been no distinction between two-sided football and three-sided football.
 It is generally accepted that at the time of the game’s likely emergence the primary domestic institution was not the family, but the matrilineal clan.
-This produced strong bonds of horizontal solidarity between people, thus games, rituals or social gatherings, whatever we might call them, were likely conducted communally, with the free condition of each, the free condition of all.
+This produced strong bonds of horizontal solidarity between people, thus games, rituals or social gatherings, whatever we might call them, were likely conducted communally, with the free condition of each, the free condition of all (10).

 <br />